 We would sue the hospital

-It took 3 years but eventually we got somewhere and got granted enough money to get a big enough house so that it could be adapted to having downstairs facilities such as bathroom and bedroom.
+It took three years, but eventually, we got somewhere and got granted enough money to get a big enough house so that it could be adapted to having downstairs facilities such as bathroom and bedroom.

 We aren’t always going to be able to carry him up the stairs to bed and for a bath.